This is list of compositions and performances. Podcasts, soundscapes and soundtracks: this page.

 • performance by Hans Roels op 14 July 2005 in the Logos Foundation

-• there is no end version of Temperate Music but this is one version (autumn, moderate wind, rather cold), and this is another version (summer, moderate wind, normal temperature)
+• there is no end version of Temperate Music but this is one version (autumn, moderate wind, rather cold)

 • I have made a demonstration of the live processing: here you can hear the basic input (that is played/improvised on the keyboard).
 This is what the monophonic melody becomes after being processed (and with the live controllers added).